Schoko3001/x64_assembly_Tutorial/README.md

   3. `./file`

 ## 0. 1 - Most fundamental keywords
+### Instruction pointer
+The `Instruction pointer` determines `which line of code is being executed`.
+It can be manipulated by many different instructions that i will write about in chapter 2.

 ### .global
 To tell the computer where to start, `.global something` is written at the top of the program.
 This will tell the computer to start executing the code from wherever you write `something:`.
 ```assembly